pcc-clear-clinic/form-filling-template/guide.md

     - compile the file into js by running this in the project root: `npx tsc`
     - run it with `node dist/examinePdf.js`
 2. In the new `index.tsx` file, Rename `EvictionFormField` and its child field to something appropriate.
-3. For a new form, rename `EVICTION_FIELDS_IN_SECTIONS` and populate it with the field the user needs to input in the app.
+3. For a new form, rename `EVICTION_FIELDS_IN_SECTIONS` and populate it with the fields the user needs to input in the app.

-- In the variable definition, the type signature `: [React.ReactNode, EvictionFormField[]]` indicates that the allowed type format is an array pairs of `React.ReactNode` type and an array of `EvictionFormField` type.
+- In the variable definition, the type signature `: [React.ReactNode, EvictionFormField[]]` indicates that the allowed type format is an array of pairs of `React.ReactNode` type and an array of `EvictionFormField` type.
 The first is the section header: `React.ReactNode` type is anything that renders as valid react code, including raw text.
 The react type means that a section header can be more complex than just text, namely have an attached tooltip or something.
 See NameAndGenderForm for an example of this, as the "Waiver Requirements" header.
 - `EvictionFormField` is the type that specifies the fields in each entry that this data structure can contain.
 See comments on the `Field` type in `inputHandlersAndTypes.ts` for explanations of what goes into this field definition.
 The type `EvictionFormField = Field & {...}` means that `EvictionFormField` is a subtype of `Field`; it contains all the variables in `Field` and any extra that are defined here.
 - `INITIAL_FIELD_STATE` needs to contain an entry for each field in the list of fields defined above.